Gonzalo Pizarro

 Gonzalo Pizarro y Alonso (/es/; 1510 – 10 April 1548) was a Spanish conquistador.
 He was the younger paternal half brother of Francisco Pizarro, who led the Spanish conquest of the Inca Empire.
 Pizarro was the illegitimate son of Gonzalo Pizarro y Rodríguez de Aguilar (1446–1522), who, as an infantry colonel, served under Gonzalo Fernández de Córdoba during the Italian Wars.
-He was also the younger paternal half brother of Hernándo Pizarro y de Vargas and the older paternal full brother of Juan Pizarro y Alonso.
+He was also the younger paternal half brother of Hernándo Pizarro y de Vargas and the older full brother of Juan Pizarro y Alonso.

 Military career

 Conquest of the Inca Empire

 Born in Trujillo, Spain, Gonzalo Pizarro accompanied his eldest brother, Francisco Pizarro, in his third expedition for the conquest of Peru in 1530.
 Gonzalo was also the brother of Hernando Pizarro and Juan Pizarro.
 A lieutenant of his brother Francisco during the conquest, Gonzalo Pizarro was one of the most corrupt, brutal and ruthless conquistadors of the New World, being far less restrained towards the natives and the Inca than his older brothers.

 After Inca emperor Atahualpa was captured in the Battle of Cajamarca and later executed, the Pizarro brothers and their followers marched towards the Inca capital of Cuzco to complete the conquest, capturing the city on 15 November 1533 after a brief battle with the Inca forces under Quizquiz holding it after previously defeating the central government and massacring the nobility of Cuzco.
 Gonzalo, and his brother Juan, were made regidores of the city on 24 March 1534.